AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

 @multitable @columnfractions .15 .8
 * *=insn*
-@tab requests @dfn{Object Instruction Coverage} data, with an indication for every instruction of whether it has been executed or not.
+@tab requests @dfn:term:`Object Instruction Coverage` data, with an indication for every instruction of whether it has been executed or not.

 * *=branch*
-@tab requests @dfn{Object Branch Coverage} data, with extra details about the directions taken by conditional branch instructions.
+@tab requests @dfn:term:`Object Branch Coverage` data, with extra details about the directions taken by conditional branch instructions.

 @end multitable